Quantum Commuting Circuits and Complexity of Ising Partition Functions: Introduction

 The rest of the paper is organized as follows.
-In Sec.~\ref{sec2}, we introduce the definition and useful properties of the graph states with fixing notations.
-We also review {\sf IQP} and its measurement-based version, {\sf MBIQP}.
-In Sec.~\ref{sec3}, we establish a relationship between {\sf IQP} and Ising partition functions, where we frequently use the properties of the graph states.
-In Sec.~\ref{sec4}, we demonstrate classically simulatable classes of {\sf IQP}.
+In Sec.~\ref{sec2}, we introduce the definition and useful properties of the graph states in order to fix the notation.
+Then we review {\sf IQP} and the postselection argument introduced by Bremner, Jozsa, and Shepherd.
+We also mention how to utilize post-{\sf BQP} = {\sf PP} theorem by Aaronson~\cite{postBQP} to obtain classical complexity results.
+As the final part of the preliminary section, we summarize related works on commuting quantum circuits and quantum and classical computational complexity of calculating the Ising partition functions.
+In Sec.~\ref{sec3}, we establish a relationship between {\sf IQP} and Ising partition functions, not only for the joint probability distribution of the output but also for its marginal distributions.
+In Sec.~\ref{sec4}, we demonstrate two classically simulatable classes of {\sf IQP}.
 One is based on the sparsity of the {\sf IQP} circuits.
-Another is based on exact solvability of the corresponding Ising models.
-In Sec.~\ref{sec5}, we apply the relationship between {\sf IQP} and Ising partition functions in an opposite direction to investigate (im)possibility of classical efficient approximation schemes for Ising models with imaginary coupling constants.
-Finally we summarize our results and related problems, which have not been addressed, in Sec.~\ref{sec6}.
+Another is based on exact solvability of the Ising models on the 2D planar lattice without magnetic fields.
+In Sec.~\ref{sec5}, we apply the relationship between {\sf IQP} and Ising partition functions in an opposite direction to investigate (im)possibility of an efficient classical approximation scheme of the Ising partition functions with imaginary coupling constants.
+Section ~\ref{sec6} is devoted to conclusion and discussion.